-Give forward Bias voltage to the LED’s pin by using Multi meter,if it is ok then it will glow up or remains in off state.
+Give forward bias voltage to the LED’s pin by using a multimeter.
+If it is OK, then it will glow up or remain in the off state.

-O rings are fitted to form a leak proof joints between two mating surfaces.
-O ring is like a Gasket which is made by rubber to protect the leakage of gas or vapour in-between two metal products.
+O rings are fitted to form a leak-proof joint between two mating surfaces.
+The O ring is like a gasket that is made of rubber to protect against the leakage of gas or vapor in-between two metal products.

-What is the difference between Relay and Contactor?
+What is the difference between a Relay and a contactor?

-Purpose of a relay is to protect a device or a circuit.
-Whereas purpose of a contactor is to make and break the circuit thereby extracting the required signals from their auxiliary contacts.
+The purpose of a relay is to protect a device or a circuit. whereas the purpose of a contractor is to make and break the circuit, thereby extracting the required signals from their auxiliary contacts.

 It is simple by using contactors and auxiliary relays to do the operation.
-BMS (Building Management System ) and PLC (Programmable Logic Controller) are the latest versions but comparatively expensive.
+The BMS (Building Management System ) and PLC (Programmable Logic Controller) are the latest versions but are comparatively expensive.

 How to control Temperature (Electronics way)? | Mechatronics Interview Questions And Answers

-We can use 1 RTD ( Resistance Temperature Detector ) for temperature detection.
-When temperature change, resistance also changes in RTD.
-This RTD input can be given to a PLC and from the output of the PLC a valve can be controlled based on RTD input.
+We can use one RTD ( Resistance Temperature Detector ) for temperature detection.
+When temperature changes, resistance also changes in RTD.
+This RTD input can be given to a PLC and, from the output of the PLC, a valve can be controlled based on the RTD input.
 This valve can in turn control the temperature of a container by the valve ON/OFF operation.